Stratus Protected Data Cloud

 - Virtual machines support Docker containers for self-service software management (e.g., to deploy local versions of Galaxy or JupyterHub).

-- A secure storage platform provides the necessary isolation and protections for users to process protected data.
+- A secure storage platform provides the necessary isolation and protections for users to process some types of protected data.

 The Stratus compute hardware currently consists of: